A Rotation-Invariant Framework for Deep Point Cloud Analysis: Related Works

+Lastly, we evaluate the effectiveness of our method on various point cloud analysis tasks, including shape classification, part segmentation, and shape retrieval.
+Experimental results confirm that, our method achieves not only consistent results on inputs at any orientation, but also the best performance on all tasks compared with state-of-the-arts.

-\subsection{Related Works}
+\section{Related Works}

 \para{Deep learning on 3D point sets.} \ The design of robust and effective neural networks to embed point features has been an emerging topic in recent years.
 The pioneering networks PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++} show the potentials of deep networks to directly process 3D point sets.
-To better capture local neighborhoods, several works~\cite{wang2018dynamic,shen2018mining,liu2019relation} suggested to extract point features by considering local graphs.
-To address the irregular and orderless properties of point sets, some works defined convolutions on non-Euclidean domains,~\eg, the self-organizing map~\cite{li2018so}, $\mathcal{X}$-transformation~\cite{li2018pointcnn}, permutohedral lattice~\cite{su2018splatnet}, and parameterized embedding~\cite{xu2018spidercnn}.
-Some others designed new convolution operators on points,~\eg, Monte Carlo convolution~\cite{hermosilla2018monte}, PointConv~\cite{wu2019pointconv}, ShellConv~\cite{zhang2019shellnet}, and KPConv~\cite{thomas2019kpconv}.
-Besides supervised methods, some unsupervised and self-supervised networks~\cite{yang2018foldingnet,zhao20193d,chen2019deep,han2019multi,sauder2019self,hassani2019unsupervise} were designed recently to avoid tedious manual labeling.
-Besides object recognition, some networks were designed for point set registration~\cite{aoki2019pointnetlk,deep2019registration,deepvcp2019registration}, upsampling~\cite{yu2018pu,yifan2019patch,li2019pu}, and denoising~\cite{hermosilla2019total,zhou2019defense}.
-Although these networks are translation and permutation invariant, they are {\em not\/} rotation invariant.
-They embed different features, and likely produce different outputs for the same input given in different orientations.
+To better capture local neighborhoods, several works~\cite{wang2018dynamic,shen2018mining,liu2019relation,zhao2019pointweb} suggest extracting point features by considering local graphs.
+To address the irregular and orderless properties of point sets, some works define convolutions on non-Euclidean domains,~\eg, the self-organizing map~\cite{li2018so}, $\mathcal{X}$-transformation~\cite{li2018pointcnn}, permutohedral lattice~\cite{su2018splatnet}, and parameterized embedding~\cite{xu2018spidercnn}.
+Some others propose new convolution operators on points,~\eg, Monte Carlo convolution~\cite{hermosilla2018monte}, PointConv~\cite{wu2019pointconv}, ShellConv~\cite{zhang2019shellnet}, and KPConv~\cite{thomas2019kpconv}.

-\para{Rotation-invariant networks for 3D shapes.} \ Since vanilla CNNs only have translation invariance, some works attempted to learn rotationally-equivariant features by designing spherical CNNs~\cite{esteves2018learning,cohen2018spherical} and 3D steerable CNNs~\cite{weiler20183d}.
-These features rotate correspondingly with the input.
-While these methods generalize well to unseen orientations, their convolutions are defined in a non-spatial domain, thus leading to poorer learning capability than spatial convolutions on regular grids.
-Also, they can only handle meshes or regular voxel grids.